Packet Representations

 Error Handling

 Usage for the user should return errors on a failed deserialization.
-The main way users will interact with the representations is by calling serialize
+The main way users will interact with the representations is by calling serialize/deserialize.
+This means that when we have a malformed packet, deserialize should inform the user by returning an Error.

 Protocol Modules